Data Privacy Information for Applicants

 The data you provide as part of your application is processed and used exclusively for the purpose of applicant selection.
 In processing your application, we restrict ourselves to information you have directly provided.
 This could also include information that you have provided in online professional networks or job forums.

 We only disclose your application – including to other companies in the Group or personnel consultants – if you have issued your corresponding consent to this disclosure.
-In the online application portal you can choose whether your candidate profile will be included in the applicant pool for all recruiters of the Group or only visible to the decision-makers of the company to which you have specifically applied.

 We process your personal data, if necessary, to examine the basis for establishing an employment relationship.
 The legal basis for this is, in principle, Article 6 Para.
 1b of the GDPR within the meaning of Section 26 of the German Federal Data Protection Act (BDSG).